overlookmotel/livepack/README.md

 This is more effective than tree-shaking as it doesn't rely on static analysis of the code, which can miss opportunities to discard unreferenced values.

+#### Value-level code splitting

+Most bundlers code split at the level of files.
+Livepack splits code at a far more granular level - individual Objects or Functions.
+This makes for smaller bundles.
+[More details](#code-splitting)

 #### Mix build-time and run-time code

 Any values which are calculated before serialization are included in the build pre-calculated. `ONE_GB = 1024 * 1024 * 1024;` is serialized as the result, `1073741824`.
 This is a trivial example, but any calculation of arbitrary complexity can be performed at build time.